Fit Finlay: Brand switches and departure (2009–2011)

-Finlay entered his third Royal Rumble match at the eponymous pay-per-view on 25 January 2009, where he entered at number 14 and lasted 30 minutes before being eliminated by Kane.
-At No Way Out, Finlay faced Jack Swagger for the ECW Championship in a losing effort.
-On 13 March episode of SmackDown, Finlay defeated The Brian Kendrick to qualify for the Money in the Bank ladder match at WrestleMania 25.
-At the event, Finlay failed to win the match as it was won by CM Punk.
+Finlay entered his third Royal Rumble match at the Royal Rumble on 25 January 2009, where he entered at number 14 and lasted 30 minutes before being eliminated by Kane.
+At No Way Out on 15 February, Finlay faced Jack Swagger for the ECW Championship in a losing effort.
+On the 13 March episode of SmackDown, Finlay defeated The Brian Kendrick to qualify for the Money in the Bank ladder match at WrestleMania 25 on 5 April.
+At WrestleMania, Finlay failed to win the match as it was won by CM Punk.
 In the 2009 Supplemental Draft, Finlay and Hornswoggle were separated when Hornswoggle was drafted to Raw.
-In late May 2009, Finlay suffered a legitimate eye injury, sidelining him temporarily.
-He returned on 16 June, attacking ECW Champion Tommy Dreamer, Christian, and Jack Swagger.
-At The Bash, he participated in a Championship Scramble match for the ECW Championship, which also included Christian, Jack Swagger and Mark Henry, however the defending champion Tommy Dreamer retained.
+In late May, Finlay suffered a legitimate eye injury, sidelining him temporarily.
+He returned on 16 June episode of ECW, attacking ECW Champion Tommy Dreamer, Christian, and Jack Swagger.
+At The Bash on 28 June, he participated in a Championship Scramble match for the ECW Championship, which also included Christian, Swagger and Henry, but Dreamer retained the title.
 Finlay did not return to ECW after that.

-He was traded to the SmackDown brand on 29 June 2009.
-He went on to form part of John Morrison's team at Survivor Series, but was eliminated by Sheamus, and his team eventually lost.
-In late 2009, he began pursuing the Intercontinental Championship by feuding with Drew McIntyre, which he failed to win.
-His final televised match in WWE was on 4 June 2010 episode of SmackDown where he competed in a 15-man battle royal.
+He was traded to the SmackDown brand on 29 June.
+He went on to form part of John Morrison's team at Survivor Series on 22 November, but was eliminated by Sheamus, and his team eventually lost.
+Finlay began pursuing the Intercontinental Championship by feuding with Drew McIntyre, which he failed to win.
+His final televised match in WWE was on the 4 June 2010 episode of SmackDown, where he competed in a 15-man battle royal.
 He failed to win as the match was won by former rival Rey Mysterio.
-In 2010, Finlay became a full-time trainer and agent.
+Between June and October, Finlay worked in house shows.
+In October 2010, Finlay retired from WWE and became a backstage producer.

 Finlay was released by WWE in March 2011 after authorising the interruption of the US national anthem by The Miz during a house show, which offended many, including National Guard members who were in attendance.
-Finlay stated that his intention was to intensify the audience's dislike of The Miz in preparation for the latter's WrestleMania XXVII main event appearance, but accepted full responsibility for his dismissal.
+Finlay stated that his intention was to intensify the audience's dislike of the Miz in preparation for the latter's WrestleMania XXVII main event appearance, but accepted full responsibility for his dismissal.